mate-academy/react_phone-catalog/README.md

 ## Catalog pages
 - Products are fetched from the server by category.
+- `Wait` function was used to simulate the loading of products from the server to demonstrate the loader.
 - Ability to sort products by name, price, and age is implemented.
 - All sorting parameters are saved in the URL.